top of page

 Method

-1. In a blender or NutriBullet, pour in the oats and whizz for a few seconds so we create oat flour (yep that easy!).
-It doesn't have to be perfectly fine, a bit chunky is great.
+1. In a blender or NutriBullet, add in the oats and blitz for a few seconds to create an oat flour.
+It doesn't have to be super finely ground, a bit chunky is fine.

 2. Add in the flour, baking powder, soda, salt, greek yogurt, egg and cinnamon (if using).
-Whizz in the blender again.
-You might need to scrape down the edges with a spoon or spatula.
-If the batter is quite thick and doesn't easily drop off a spoon, add 1 tbsp of milk.
-Whizz again.
-We want to avoid thin and runny batters that are hard to flip over, so a thicker batter is great.
+Blitz in the blender again.
+You might need to scrape down the edges with a spoon or spatula and if the batter is so thick that it doesn't easily drop off a spoon, add in 1 tbsp of milk (or more if needed) then blitz again.
+Avoid thin and runny batters that won't 'set' in the pan to flip over, a thicker batter is great.

 3. Leave the batter to thicken for 5 minutes, the baking soda will start to react with the acidity in the yogurt and give us nice air bubbles for fluffy pancakes.